Women's 400-meter final set for 1:15 p.m. ET tomorrow

 In 2007 Quarles was the head coach of the USA Pan American Junior Championship women's team that competed in Brazil in July.
 While the head coach she was responsible for all jumps and multi events.
 The men's and women's teams combined to win 48 medals at the meet.
 Quarles worked as an assistant coach on the all-star squad of coaches for the 2006 USA World Cup team in Athens, Greece, with the responsibility of coaching all the jumps.
 Quarles ended the 2005 season as an assistant coach for Team USA at the Pan American Championships held in Windsor, Ontario, Canada.
 With her assistance, the USA team earned 57 medals, the second-highest of all time.

 Academically, Quarles has guided three student-athletes to national Scholar Athlete of the Year honors.
 Jason Richardson became the first Gamecock to sweep indoor and outdoor honors as he was awarded by the USTFCCCA for both seasons in 2008 as the male Scholar Athlete of the Year.
 Shalonda Solomon was named 2006 Indoor Scholar Athlete of the Year, and Otukile Lekote picked up the accolade in 2002.
 The South Carolina women's team was honored by the organization as the 2006 Academic National Champion, and the men's team was named the 2009 Academic National Champion.
-In addition, Natasha Hastings was named the 2006 SEC Scholar-Athlete of the Year, Marvin Reitze earned the honor in 2012 and Jeannelle Scheper won the recognition in 2015.
-Carolina has also earned 14 national Academic All-America honors in her time with the program.
+In addition, Natasha Hastings was named the 2006 SEC Scholar-Athlete of the Year, Marvin Reitze earned the honor in 2012, Jeannelle Scheper won the recognition in 2015 and Ncincilili Titi was honored in 2018.
+Carolina has also earned 17 national Academic All-America honors in her time with the program.

 Most recently, Quarles guided Nakita Gray to the SEC Indoor Championship in the high jump in 2016, while Natasha Dicks was a triple jump All-Americans in both indoor and outdoor competition.